Specification

 - The best mode from the above depends on the project: how complex are the algorithms/architecture, and how mission-critical is it?

-- Need to go further down the above list as complexity/mission-critical aspects increase
+- Need to go further down the above list as complexity and mission-critical aspects increase

 Forms of specification